 - Certification as a Board Certified Geriatric Pharmacist (BCGP);

 - Completion of M. Clin Pharmacy or M. Pharm Practice plus credentialing from the National Alliance for Pharmacy Education.

 Continued registration and completion of CPD requirements is mandatory to maintain MMR accreditation.

-Click here to view a list of pharmacists who currently hold SHPA accreditation for medication management reviews and who have agreed to have their contact details available on the SHPA website.
+- View a list of pharmacists who currently hold SHPA accreditation for medication management reviews.

 Board Certified Geriatric Pharmacist (BCGP) credential